Nioux/AideDeJeu/Data/spells_vo.md

 ### Description

 A thin green ray springs from your pointing finger to a target that you can see within range.
-The target can be a creature, an object, or a creation of magical force, such as the wall created by _<a href="https://www.aidedd.org/dnd/sorts.php?vo=wall-of-force">wall of force</a>_.
+The target can be a creature, an object, or a creation of magical force, such as the wall created by _[wall of force]_.

 A creature targeted by this spell must make a Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
 If this damage reduces the target to 0 hit points, it is disintegrated.

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
-The creature can be restored to life only by means of a _<a href="https://www.aidedd.org/dnd/sorts.php?vo=true-resurrection">true resurrection</a>_ or a _<a href="https://www.aidedd.org/dnd/sorts.php?vo=wish">wish</a>_ spell.
+The creature can be restored to life only by means of a _[true resurrection]_ or a _[wish]_ spell.

 This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot-cube portion of it.
 A magic item is unaffected by this spell.